 Income - Grant in Aid

-In 2010/11 English Heritage received around three-quarters of its income, £129.9 million, from the Department for Culture, Media and Sport in the form of Grant in Aid.
-Our Funding Agreement with Government provides the context and framework for our work and sets out our key activities for the money we receive.
+In 2013/14 English Heritage received just over half of its income, £99.85 million, from the Department for Culture, Media and Sport in the form of Grant in Aid.
+Our Management Agreement with Government provides the context and framework for our work and sets out our key activities for the money we receive.

-English Heritage currently generates just over a quarter of its income through commercial activities and fundraising.
-The majority comes from admissions to English Heritage properties, from retail and catering and from membership.
-In 2010/11 total self-generated income was £54.8 million.
+English Heritage currently generates almost half of its income through commercial activities and fundraising.
+The majority comes from membership, admissions to English Heritage properties, from retail and catering and from donations.
+In 2013/14 total self-generated income was £86.7 million.

 The English Heritage Foundation